jmarotta-hs/reapo/_docs/roadmap.md

 - Add :q and :quit

-- Only exit with :q or :quit
+- Ctrl-c does not exit on first attempt

 - markdown rendering